Maryland Home Health Care Agencies

 Cost of Maryland Home Care

-The monthly base rate for Maryland home care is typically higher when compared to neighboring states.
-Maryland is also more expensive compared to the national average.
+The monthly base rate for Maryland home care is typically lower when compared to neighboring states.
+Maryland is also less expensive compared to the national average.

 This cost is the base cost for home maker services in Maryland.
 The rate for home health care services is typically higher.
 In Maryland, the average hourly rate is $20.00.
 Additional fees beyond the base rate may apply.

 Home health agencies (whether general or specialty) licensed to serve clients